Single cell RNA-seq: An introductory overview and tools for getting started

 How do we isolate and analyze single cells?

+Specifically, single cells, reverse transcription (RT) reagents, Gel Beads containing barcoded oligonucleotides, and oil are combined on a microfluidic chip to form reaction vesicles called Gel Beads-in-emulsion, or GEMs.
 Each functional GEM contains a single cell, a single Gel Bead, and RT reagents.
-Within each GEM reaction vesicle, a single cell is lysed, the Gel Bead is dissolved to free the identically barcoded RT oligonucleotides into solution, and reverse transcription of polyadenylated mRNA occurs.
+Within each GEM reaction vesicle, the single cell is lysed, the Gel Bead is dissolved to free the identically barcoded RT oligonucleotides into solution, and reverse transcription of polyadenylated mRNA occurs.
 As a result, all cDNAs from a single cell will have the same barcode, allowing the sequencing reads to be mapped back to their original single cells of origin.
 The preparation of NGS libraries from these barcoded cDNAs is then carried out in a highly efficient bulk reaction.
-The video below provides a great visual explanation of how this all works.

 From sample prep to how-to videos: Helpful links for getting started